 (adapted from Norburd North America-Blog).

 So there you have it, you are officially fenestration educated!
 Don’t worry, there isn’t a quiz.
-Do feel free to ask any of our project consultants from Kirkland Washington, to Southern British Columbia, all the way to Calgary Alberta and they will be more than happy to explain what this means to YOU as you build your dream home!
+Do feel free to ask any of our project consultants from Kirkland Washington to Southern British Columbia and they will be more than happy to explain what this means to YOU as you build your dream home!